 - Consult with researchers to analyze problems, recommend technology-based solutions, or determine computational strategies.

-Bioinformatics Scientists with little to no experience tend to make between $41740 and $57160 while the more experienced ones make over $90140 per year.
+Bioinformatics Scientists with little to no experience tend to make between $45030 and $60250 while the more experienced ones can earn over $98040 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Bioinformatics Scientist is to move to a higher paying state like DC.
-Right now, the highest paying states for Bioinformatics Scientists are DC, MD, NH, IL and VA.
+One of the easiest ways to increase your salary as a Bioinformatics Scientist is to move to a higher paying state like DC.
+Right now, the highest paying states for Bioinformatics Scientists are DC, MD, VA, CT and DE.

-3 other factors that can increase your salary as A Bioinformatics Scientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Bioinformatics Scientist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Bioinformatics Scientists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Post-doctoral.
+We asked other Bioinformatics Scientists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Doctoral Training.

 Pros and Cons